 If your migraine is far more severe than you’ve ever experienced or includes new symptoms such as numbness, weakness, dizziness or confusion, you should be evaluated and treated by a qualified medical professional to rule out a stroke or other serious condition.
 Likewise, you should seek professional help if you experience new or more severe nausea or vomiting, blurred vision, blind spots or if you’ve recently had a head injury.
 These symptoms and causes could mean your migraine is actually something more serious, and you should consider heading to the hospital.

 If you are suffering from your typical migraine and you’re experiencing more than three headaches per week, taking pain relievers daily for headaches, or have a severe migraine that is not responding to your normal methods of treatment, it may be time to seek help in relieving your pain.

 Wouldn’t you rather retreat to a dark, quiet room in your own home, rest under the covers and wait for medical care?
 That’s where DispatchHealth comes in.
 A medical team — consisting of either a physician assistant or nurse practitioner along with a medical technician — will deliver urgent care to you, in the comfort of your home.

 If you routinely suffer from migraine pain, download the DispatchHealth app today.
 Then, next time you need medical treatment for a migraine, simply enter your symptoms and get care delivered within a few hours.
 DispatchHealth is covered by most major insurers including Medicare, Medicaid and Tricare and typically cost 85 percent less than a visit to your local ER.

-So the next time you’re suffering from a typical migraine, skip the waiting room and let a DispatchHealth medical team evaluate your symptoms, treat your pain and get you on the road to recovery without stepping a foot outside into the loud, bright, painful world.
+So the next time you’re suffering from a typical migraine, skip the waiting room and contact DispatchHealth.
+Let a DispatchHealth medical team evaluate your symptoms, treat your pain and get you on the road to recovery without stepping a foot outside into the loud, bright, painful world.